-- Accused offenders awaiting trial comprise 77% of new admissions - Sentenced offenders from courts comprise 17% of new admissions
+- Accused offenders awaiting trial comprise 70% of new admissions - Sentenced offenders from courts comprise 15% of new admissions

-December data were not available at the time of this report.
+Data reflects counts from January 1, 2006 to December 31, 2006.
 Consists of counts of newly admitted inmates.
 Accused inmates who are sentenced to prison while already incarcerated are not included in this data.
 Offenders admitted prior to their conviction and subsequent to their prison sentence were previously counted under "Accused".